ErnestL/Interview-Challenges/Vehicle-Positions/README.md

 The Euclidian distance formula is easier to mathematically compute when compared to the optimised Harvesince distance formula, however no execution time (wall time) improvement was observed.
 It is apparent that the major difference between the two is the computational accuracy than computational complexity for this challenge.
 The sequentially optimised algorithm where in the binary file is only read once and the shortest distance is calculated for all 10 reference coordinates showed an improvement in the execution time of the application.

+The Pythagoras theorem based distance formula achieved about 60% reduction in cpu time improvement from 2.5 seconds down to 1 second.
+9 of the 10 position ID solutions are identical to the Euclidean distance based formular besides the position ID solution for coordinate 8.
+It is observable that the choice of distance calculation formula and algorithm will depend on the accuracy required and how fast the solution needs to be calculated.

+The threaded implementation spawns 10 concurrent threads, each with its own file stream and a single unique coordinate of which the closest distance is required.
+Each thread read through the entire file, calculates and prints out the shortest distance for the respective coordinate before existing.

-Therefore, in order to shorten the execution time further, more effort should be spent to reduce the binary data file search complexity (i.e. optimised sequential access or concurrency).
-This could be potentially achieved through multi-threading wherein some threads search different parts of the file concurrently.
+In order to shorten the execution time further, more effort should be spent to reduce the binary data file search complexity (i.e. optimised sequential access or concurrency).
+This could be potentially achieved by revising the threaded solution.
 Alternatively, some clever sorting based algorithm could be used on the binary data to ensure that only relevant closest candidate co-ordinates are considered.

+# Bugs(s):
+The threaded approach correctly calculates the position ID's however the CPU time calculated using the clock() method prints values in the 4 seconds region for each thread.
+I do not know why this is however I implemented a wall time alternative using gettimeofday() and the results show the threaded approach achieved 0.5 ~ 0.7 seconds execution time no withstanding the fact the OS may prioritise any thread in a manner that may increase the time slightly above a second.

 [Back To Top](#vehicle-position-challenge)